Artists

 Sarah is an active member of the Atlanta dance scene, serving as a guest teacher and choreographer for Universities and dance schools.
 Sarah creates original works for ImmerseATL and has been commissioned to create work for Atlanta Ballet’s Wabi Sabi, Backside of the Tent Productions and Emory Dance Company.
 Most recently, Sarah collaborated with George Staib on his newest work for staibdance titled fence, which was funded by a grant from the New England Foundation for the Arts National Dance Project.

-Since August 2019 Sarah has been the Managing Director for staibdance and is thrilled to be part of leading this extraordinary organization forward.
+Since August 2019 Sarah has been the Executive Director for staibdance.

 sarahjhillmer.com